Luyaochen1/glabapp_deploy/README.md

 ### Celery :

+The backend service who pick up the job from the queue and execute it with a predfined funciton

-A python celery application to provide the backend function to process the request.
-It contains the blow functions
+It contains the blow functions,

 - Pickup the job and get the job parameters (input folder and email address)
 - Get files to be processed from the input folder
 - Call the core function to process the input files